How can a company be liquidated in Poland?

 The requests from the creditors have priority in front of the claims from the company members.
 Only after their claims are satisfied, the remaining assets are distributed among the shareholders.

-The liquidator is then elaborating a report regarding the actions taken during the process, the remaining assets, the way the claims were covered and other aspects of the liquidation process.
+Afterwards, the liquidator must elaborate a report regarding the actions taken during the process, the remaining assets, the way the claims were covered and other aspects of the liquidation process.
 If the report is approved, the liquidator must apply for the deletion of the company from the National Registration Court and the company is forbidden to perform any economic activities in the future.

-The books and the company accounts are sent to a keeper and a copy of the liquidation report along with information regarding the Court which allowed the erasure of the company from the registers must be sent to the tax offices, at the banks where the company had its accounts, at the Social Insurance Office, Statistical Office and the banks where the company had its accounts.
+The books and the company accounts are sent to a keeper and a copy of the liquidation report along with information regarding the Court which allowed the erasure of the company from the registers must be sent to the tax offices, at the banks where the company had opened accounts, at the Social Insurance Office and Statistical Office.
+Before starting the whole liquidation procedure it would be adviseable to seek the advice of a qualified lawyer in Poland that will be able to guide you through the entire process.

-The process of company liquidation may vary from one company to another from a few years to several years but even if the process is completed the accounting books must be kept for at least five years after and the payroll documentation and employees documents must be kept for at least fifteen years.
-The process may be re-opened for several justified reasons.
+The process of company liquidation may vary from one company to another from a few months to several years but even if the process is completed the accounting books must be kept for at least five years after and the payroll documentation and employees documents must be kept for at least fifteen years.
+The company may be re-opened for several justified reasons.